techmakers/AIShellBrain/README.md

 - The script runs commands with the same permissions as the user running the script.
 - Always review commands before confirming execution.
-- Use the `-y` option with caution, as it bypasses command confirmation.
+- Use the `--yy` option with caution, as it bypasses command confirmation.

 ## Contributing

 Contributions, issues, and feature requests are welcome.
-Feel free to check [issues page](https://github.com/yourusername/ai-powered-shell/issues) if you want to contribute.
+Feel free to check the [issues page](https://github.com/yourusername/ai-powered-shell/issues) if you want to contribute.

 ## License